Brazil suspends import permit for Bharat Biotech's COVID-19 vaccine

-SAO PAULO, July 27 (Reuters) - The board of Brazilian health agency Anvisa has provisionally suspended its import authorization for Bharat Biotech's COVID-19 vaccine while it seeks information, it said on Tuesday.
+SAO PAULO (Reuters) - The board of Brazilian health agency Anvisa has provisionally suspended its import authorization for Bharat Biotech’s COVID-19 vaccine while it seeks information, it said on Tuesday.

 Brazil has the world’s second highest death toll related to the pandemic, with over 550,000 fatalities, trailing only the United States.